 When the Common Agent checks user credentials, it gives preference to host equivalence settings of the system.
 A UNIX, Linux, or Mac OS X system can be set up to grant access for specific users on specific hosts without requiring the user to provide credentials.
 You can grant this access by adding the specific user IDs to the /etc/hosts.equiv or .rhosts file.
 By default, the Common Agent follows these rules, then checks the user's password for authorization.
-To disable host equivalence checking, define the NO_HOSTS_EQUIV=1 environment variable in the agent.cfg file, as shown in the following example:
+To disable host equivalence checking, define the NO\HOSTS\EQUIV=1 environment variable in the agent.cfg file, as shown in the following example:

-[36] #[BABcmagt] NAME BABcmagt HOME /opt/CA/BABcmagt ENV NO_HOSTS_EQUIV=1
+[36] #[BABcmagt] NAME BABcmagt HOME /opt/CA/BABcmagt ENV NO\HOSTS\EQUIV=1

 You can place the Common Agent in No Password mode or Single User mode with a set of access control lists if necessary.
-For more information about ACLs, see UNIX, Linux, and Mac OS X Access Control Lists in the chapter "Configuring the Client Agents."
+For more information about ACLs, see UNIX, Linux, and Mac OS X Access Control Lists in the chapter "Adding and Configuring the Client Agents."

-Access Control List Support for Linux
+Access Control List Support for UNIX and Linux

-BrightStor ARCserve Backup Client Agent for UNIX, BrightStor ARCserve Backup Client Agent for Linux, back up and restore the access control list (ACL) for files and directories on a Linux system that have been backed up using the Linux client agent.
+BrightStor ARCserve Backup Client Agent for UNIX, BrightStor ARCserve Backup Client Agent for Linux, and BrightStor ARCserve Backup Client Agent for Mainframe Linux back up and restore the access control list (ACL) for files and directories on a Linux system that have been backed up using the Linux client agent.
 The extended attributes for Linux are also backed up.
 ACL gives administrators finer control over files and directory access.
 The Linux client agent can read and set the ACL for each file and directory.

-Checking the ACL Libraries
+Verify ACL Libraries